 Currently Enrolled Students

 - A student may not register to audit a course after the first week of class for the semester.
-The deadline to register for or declare an audit for Spring 2015 is Friday, January 16, 2015.
+The deadline to register for or declare an audit for Fall 2015 is Friday, August 21, 2015.

 - A student must officially register for an audited class in the University Registrar’s Office, 180 Mossman Building.
 Audits cannot be processed on the Web.